American Teacher in Ho Chi Minh City, 2

 I opened a small guidebook and found an entry for the Bến Thành Market in District 1.
 It was famous for its local handicrafts, textiles, and souvenirs, in addition to local cuisine.
 I reviewed my notes for my educational projects in Vietnam.

-“Wait here,” said Binh, pulling up before a large French colonial style structure.
+“Wait here,” Binh said, pulling up before a large French colonial style structure.
 In addition to its role as a market, the sprawling complex served as a hub for the network of city buses.
 Also it was the site of a metro station under construction.
 “I’ll be back in 10 minutes.”

 Eating Lunch with Karen

 The last time I had met Karen for lunch, at Café Kujuz, it was raining.
 Today we were meeting at a new place, MOF Japanese Dessert Café, on Lê Lợi Street.
 The sun was shining.
-Also, the street was crowded with Vietnamese and foreigners alike, speaking Vietnamese, Japanese, Korean, and English.
+Also, the street was crowded with Vietnamese and foreigners alike, speaking many languages, including Vietnamese, Japanese, and English.

 Passing through the open front of the café with the plastic bag containing the new shirt in one hand, I could see that the small space was crowded.
 But I couldn’t see Karen.
 I ordered a smoothie.